 Once the storage unit is full, the previous recording will be overwritten.
+Click Set to apply the changes.

 4.5.4 Recording Scheduler

 The recording scheduler allows you to link the created recording profiles to the days and times at which the camera's images are to be recorded.
 Schedules can be defined for weekdays and for holidays.